adamthehutt/laravel-unique-bigint-ids/README.md

 database that comes from calling LAST_INSERT_ID().

 ### Configuration / Strategies
-The package provides multiple methods for generating the IDs.
-The default method is to use the 16 digits of a microsecond timestamp and append the last 2 digits of the current process ID.
+The package provides multiple methods for generating the IDs:

+- "timestamp" - The default method is to use the 16 digits of a microsecond timestamp and append the last 2 digits of the current process ID.
 This should work 99.9% of the time.

-Alternatively, you can edit the config file to set "uuid_short" as the generation strategy.
+- "uuid_short" - You can edit the config file to set "uuid_short" as the generation strategy.
 This will call the UUID_SHORT() mysql function in your database and use the returned value.

+- "redis" - You can edit the config file to set "redis" as the generation strategy.
+In this case, the Laravel Redis facade will be used to increment and retrieve an incremented ID.
+If the key is not present, it will be initialized using the timestamp strategy.

 ### Javascript Gotchas
 Javascript barfs on integers larger than 2^53.
 When serializing models to JSON